-Amazing Amy changing lives on and off the course
+Amazing Amy changing lives on and off the golf course

 Amy’s story extends beyond the Special Olympics realm.

-It started when Amy made the golf team at Sandra Day O’Conner High School.
-As senior, she drew local attention when she played in the state high school tournament.
+It started when Amy made the golf team at Sandra Day O’Connor High School.
+As a senior, she drew local attention when she played in the state high school tournament.
 National attention came when she earned a golf scholarship at Paradise Valley Community College in Phoenix, believed to be the first college athletic scholarship awarded to someone with Down syndrome.

 Then came golf with Gary.